timeplus-io/proton/README.md

 ### ⏩ What's next?
 To see more examples of using Proton, check out the [examples](https://github.com/timeplus-io/proton/tree/develop/examples) folder.

-To access more features, such as sources, sinks, dashboards, alerts, data lineage, create a workspace at [Timeplus Cloud](https://us.timeplus.cloud) or try the [live demo](https://demo.timeplus.cloud) with pre-built live data and dashboards.
+To access more features, such as sources, sinks, dashboards, alerts, and data lineage, create a workspace on [Timeplus Cloud](https://us.timeplus.cloud) or try our [live demo](https://demo.timeplus.cloud) with pre-built live data and dashboards.

 ## 🧩 Integrations
 The following drivers are available: